bluecamel/OctoPrint-Mobile/README.md

 ##Updates

- - ver 1.2 : For security reasons (API_KEY sent in clear), access is only allowed via the iOS app
+ - ver 1.2  (plugin & ios) : For security reasons (API_KEY sent in clear), access is only allowed via the iOS app
+ - ver 1.2.1 (plugin) : OctoPrint improved estimations, so own estimations based on marlin firmware have been removed

 ##screenshots
 Setting page (under iOS Settings app)